ibm-cloud-security/appid-serversdk-nodejs/README.md

 // 1.
 Manually in new WebAppStrategy({redirectUri: "...."})
 // 2.
 As environment variable named `redirectUri`
 // 3.
 If none of the above was supplied the App ID SDK will try to retrieve
-//    application_uri of the application running on Bluemix and append a
+//    application_uri of the application running on IBM Cloud and append a
 //    default suffix "/ibm/bluemix/appid/callback"
 passport.use(new WebAppStrategy({
 	tenantId: "{tenant-id}",